james-cc/node-zwave-js/packages/core/core.api.md

     hasSecurityClass(securityClass: SecurityClass): MaybeNotKnown<boolean>;
     readonly isSecure: MaybeNotKnown<boolean>;
 }

+// Warning: (ae-missing-release-tag) "readLevel" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function readLevel(qr: string, offset: number): number;

+// Warning: (ae-missing-release-tag) "readUInt16" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function readUInt16(qr: string, offset: number): number;

+// Warning: (ae-missing-release-tag) "readUInt8" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function readUInt8(qr: string, offset: number): number;

 // Warning: (ae-missing-release-tag) "ReflectionDecorator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //